-- 1 Navigate to the workspace where you want to create the new view. - 2 Click Workspace > Form/View Designers in the Action toolbar. - The Form and View Designers page is launched. - 3 Click New > Workspace Views. - The Add a New Definition form is displayed. - 4 Specify the following information in the Add a New Definition section:
+- 1 Navigate to the workspace where you want to create the new view. - 2 Click the Configure icon next to the workspace title, then click Form/View Designers.

+The Form and View Designers page is launched. - 3 Click New > Workspace Views.

+4 Specify the following information in the Add a New Definition section:

-Caption: Specify the name of the workspace view that you want to appear in the Novell Vibe interface.
+Caption: Specify the name of the workspace view that you want to appear in the Micro Focus Vibe interface.
 (For example, "Custom Workspace.")

 Name: Specify the internal name of the workspace view.
 This name is not visible to regular Vibe users.
-(For example, "custom_workspace.")
+(For example, "custom workspace.")